tomduck/pandoc-fignos/README.md

      *@fig:id

 instead.
-If you turn on clever referencing by default (see [Customization](#customization), below), you can disable it for a reference using
+If clever referencing is enabled by default (see [Customization](#customization), below), you can disable it for a given reference using

     !@fig:id